 Gorgeous looks in this amazing Sci-Fi movie for sure

-The first thing you’ll observe about Luc Besson’s Valerian is how gorgeous it looks, how much work went into the perfect creation of the planets, worlds, and spaceships.
+The first thing you’ll observe is how gorgeous this movie looks, how much work that went into perfection in the creation of the planets, worlds, and spaceships.
 In a time where nearly every blockbuster features tons of CGI, Valerian stands out and highlights how cheaply the effects are done in most of the other ones.
-You will be stunned by all the details that have been put into all the details of the worlds and aliens creations.
+You will be stunned by all the details that have been put into all the details of the worlds and alien’s creations.
 This totally blew us a lot!

 Amazingly characters and artistic alien creations